AdobeDocs/commerce-operations.en/help/upgrade/upgrade-compatibility-tool/swat.md

 ---
-title: [!DNL Upgrade Compatibility Tool] SWAT Integration
+title: "[!DNL Upgrade Compatibility Tool] SWAT Integration"
 description: Follow these steps to retrieve the [!DNL Upgrade Compatibility Tool] report from SWAT dashboard on your Adobe Commerce project.
 ---